Hardangerfjord: Location

 The Hardangerfjord starts at the Atlantic Ocean about 80 km south of the city of Bergen.
 Here the fjord heads in a northeasterly direction between the island of Bømlo and the mainland.
 It passes by the larger islands of Stord, Tysnesøya, and Varaldsøy on the north/west side and the Folgefonna peninsula on the south/east side.
 Once it is surrounded by the mainland, it begins to branch off into smaller fjords that reach inwards towards the grand Hardangervidda mountain plateau.
-The longest branch of the Hardangerfjord is Sørfjorden which cuts south about 50 km from the main fjord.
+The longest branch of the Hardangerfjord is Sørfjorden, which cuts south about 50 km from the main fjord.
 Its maximum depth is more than 860 m just outside the village of Norheimsund in the middle of the fjord.

-Norway's third largest glacier is found on the Folgefonna peninsula, along of the Hardangerfjord.
-With its three parts, the Folgefonna glacier covers an area of 220 km2, and in 2005 it became protected as Folgefonna National Park.
+Norway's third largest glacier is found on the Folgefonna peninsula, adjacent to the Hardangerfjord.
+With its three parts, this glacier covers an area of 220 km2, and in 2005 it became protected as Folgefonna National Park.

 The area of the fjord is divided among several municipalities in Vestland county: Bømlo, Eidfjord, Etne, Kvam, Kvinnherad, Stord, Sveio, Tysnes, Ullensvang, Ulvik, and Voss.
-The total number of inhabitants living in all these municipalities along the fjord is only slightly more than 70,000 - on a total area of 8,471 km2.
+The total number of inhabitants of all these municipalities along the fjord is only slightly more than 70,000 — on a total area of 8,471 km2.

 History

-About 8,000 BC, the Scandinavian land mass started to rise up as enormous glacial ice started to melt.
-The lower parts of the valleys became flooded, and so created what we today know as the Hardangerfjord.
-The valley was originally not only made through glacial erosion but by the high pressure melting water which pushed its way beneath the ice.
+About 8000 BC, the Scandinavian land mass started to rise up as enormous quantities of glacial ice started to melt.
+The lower parts of the valleys were flooded, and so created what we today know as the Hardangerfjord.
+The valley was formed not only through glacial erosion but by the high pressure meltwater which pushed its way beneath the ice.

 The history of the fjord goes far beyond its Viking history, back to the time of hunters on the surrounding mountains, and later on, farming along this fertile area which today is considered the "fruit orchard of Norway".
-Later the fjord became the birthplace for a large tourism influx to Norway, and in 1875 Thomas Cook started weekly cruise departures from London to the Hardangerfjord, due to its spectacular nature, glaciers, and grand waterfalls.
-Soon after this, many of the major waterfalls became the power source for large industries in fjord settlements such as the town of Odda.
+Later the fjord gave birth to a large influx of tourism to Norway, and in 1875 Thomas Cook started weekly cruise departures from London to the Hardangerfjord, to view its spectacular nature, glaciers, and grand waterfalls.
+Soon after this, many of the major waterfalls became hydroelectric power sources for large industries in fjord settlements such as the town of Odda.